Sailormoon10/profit/README.md

 # profit
+Gloobal constant is defined as MAX which is the total sales for the month Running total is calculated
-User enters monthly sales to calculate profit
+User enters monthly sales
-Monthly sales loop can be changed to enter more sales
+Pass user input as an argument.
+Save value returned in a variable called 'total_profit' Another function is called to calculate profit